This Pork Loin with Sauerkraut and Apples is a great fall dish and easy to prepare after work. Perfect for weekday dinner or weekend entertaining.

 - Season pork with salt and pepper if using (I only used pepper as sauerkraut is salty enough for me).

-- In a large ovenproof pan (I used cast iron) heat 1 tablespoon of olive oil, add pork loin and sear in all sides for about 3-5 minutes.
+- In a large ovenproof pan (I used dutch oven) heat 1 tablespoon of olive oil, add pork loin and sear in all sides for about 3-5 minutes.

 - Transfer pork to a plate.